-The New Jersey Supreme Court has ruled that plaintiff expert testimony was properly excluded by the trial court in a mass tort case alleging that the anti-acne drug Accutane causes severe gastrointestinal problems.
-In doing so, New Jersey became the newest state to have adopted the federal government’s Daubert standard as the law governing when to admit expert testimony into evidence.
+The New Jersey Supreme Court has ruled that plaintiff expert testimony was properly excluded in a mass tort case alleging that the anti-acne drug Accutane causes severe gastrointestinal problems.
+In doing so, New Jersey became the most recent state to have adopted the federal government’s Daubert standard as the law governing when to admit expert testimony into evidence.

 The Accutane Lawsuits

 Over 2,100 New Jersey plaintiffs sued Hoffman-La Roche Inc., alleging that its prescription anti-acne drug Accutane caused them to develop severe gastrointestinal problems.
 Accutane was introduced to the market in the1980s and taken off the market in 2009.
 Hoffman-La Roche denied that Accutane is dangerous and said that it stopped selling Accutane for “business reasons.”
 Litigation surrounding the marketing of a dangerous drug is the kind of “business reason” that generally results in a decision to stop marketing the drug.

 These lawsuits were consolidated in 2003.
 The plaintiffs introduced experts and studies to show that Accutane caused IBD, which becomes Crohn’s disease or ulcerative colitis.
 The trial court excluded the testimony of two of the plaintiffs’ experts, Dr. Asher Kornbluth and Dr. David Madigan.
 Dr. Kornbluth is a board-certified gastroenterologist and professor of medicine at Mount Sinai who opined that the Bradford Hill criteria supported the conclusion that Accutane causes Crohn’s disease.
 Dr. Madigan is a statistician with experience in biostatistics who opined that taking Accutane was associated with an increased risk of developing Crohn’s disease.